marcelh/sample-extractor/README.md

 sample-extractor
 ================

-Extract samples from source code to use documentation.
+Extract samples from source code to use in documentation.